h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ## Task 4: Experiment Results Summary

 At the end of the experiment, a summary of the project will appear on the right-lower corner.
-Also, note that the name of the experiment is at the top-left corner.
+Also, note that the name of the experiment is at the top-left corner:

 ![experiment-results-summary](assets/experiment-results-summary.png)